Monisha2107-wq/Plum-Assignment4-AI-Powered-Benefits-Discovery-Flow/README.md

 USER QUERY: "${userInput}"

 INSTRUCTIONS:
-- Return ONLY the single most relevant category name...
+- Return ONLY the single most relevant category name OR the word "NILL".
-- If the query could fit multiple categories, choose the most specific one...
+...
 CATEGORY:`;
 ```

-This detailed, context-rich approach significantly reduces misclassifications and improves the reliability of the entire flow.
+This detailed, context-rich approach significantly improves the reliability of the entire flow.

 ### Action Plan Generation Prompt
 To get a structured action plan, the prompt specifies the output format as a **JSON array** and provides a complete example to guide the AI.
 The entire benefit object is passed as context to generate a more relevant plan.